Readit News logoReadit News

 cseleborg commented on A startup doesn't need to be a unicorn mattgiustwilliamson.subst... · Posted by u/MattSWilliamson

-zwnow · 5 months ago
+zwnow · a year ago

 It's also connected to so much bureaucracy that you almost need to hire someone for that alone, because you wont have as much time for your actual business.
 Founding a company in Germany is so much unnecessary paperwork its crazy.
 Single handedly the only reason I will never try it in my home country.